 Chloe has been an ensemble member of The Neo-Futurists since 2001, writing and performing in their late-night cult show, Too Much Light Makes the Baby Go Blind, in Chicago, New York, Washington D.C. and around the country.
 As a performer, director, teacher, and dramaturg she has worked with theatres throughout Chicago, including Steppenwolf, The Goodman, Lookingglass, About Face, Curious Theatre and CollaborAction.
 She was the dramaturg for the world premiere production of E. Patrick Johnson’s Sweet Tea.
 She has served as assistant director to Tony Award-winning director Mary Zimmerman and renowned playwright and actress Regina Taylor.
 Chloe is also a founding member of The Laboratory for the Development of Substitute Materials, a performance collective that blends literature, science, and architecture.
 She is co-author of 44 Plays for 44 Presidents, published by Playscripts Inc., which has been performed around the world.
 She served as the education coordinator for the 2012 Plays for Presidents Festival, in addition to directing the inaugural production.
+She is currently at work on a follow-up, 45 Plays for America’s First Ladies, which was workshopped as part of Berkeley Rep Theatre’s Ground Floor Summer Residency Lab.

 You can email Chloe at firstname.lastname@example.org